 If you only have a Chromebook, you’ll need to upgrade to one of the other above mentioned devices to use the Maker (or any cutting machine).

-What are the best Cricut Accessories?
+What are the Must Have Cricut Maker Accessories?

 If you’re shelling out the extra money for the Maker, you absolutely need the Knife Blade and StrongGrip mat.